Sobo & Sobo > Practice Areas > Motor Vehicle Accidents > NY Single-Car Accident Lawyers

 victims of single car accidents helped by injury lawyers to gain compensation for injuries

-Single-car accident lawyers in New York specialize in helping victims who are injured due to collisions involving only their own motor vehicle.
+Single-car accident lawyers represent victims who are injured due to collisions involving only their own motor vehicle, but are caused by the negligence of another party.
+An example of this could be unsafe road conditions due to highway construction.
 These accidents are most commonly caused by factors outside of the driver’s control, such as inclement weather and roadway debris.
 Each year, thousands of single-car accident victims hire attorneys to help maximize compensation for their damages, pain, and suffering.

 Who is at Fault in a Single-Car Accident?